 A friend of mine was an unemployed bartender and student.
-During his weekends, he would call all the bars and clubs nearby asking if they were short of personnel.
-He knew that on weekends it is very common for a bartender not to show up, leaving these places needing someone urgently.
-My friend’s technique was to call one hour before opening and very frequently someone would ask if he could be there in 30 minutes.
+During his weekends, he would call all the bars and clubs nearby asking if they were short of personnel, knowing that on weekends it is very common for a bartender not to show up, which leaves these places needing someone urgently.
+My friend’s technique was to call one hour before opening, and very frequently someone would ask if he could be there in 30 minutes.
 Even though he didn’t have a regular job, he was working most weekend nights.

 You’ve probably heard that the holiday season is a dead time for job searching.
-While this may be true for certain careers and professions, there is a huge demand in many areas that see a significant increase in their activities from November to January.
+While this may be true for certain careers and professions, there is a huge demand in many job sectors that see a significant increase in their activities from November to January.
 While many of those opportunities are only seasonal and therefore temporary, you can still benefit from this demand.
 If you are unemployed, this can be a short-term solution until the market goes back to normal after the holidays.
 It is also a good opportunity to add more experience to your resume and avoid gaps in work history.
-However, not all seasonal jobs stay temporary; many people that are hired for the holiday time remain working for the company as long-term employees.
+However, not all seasonal jobs stay temporary.
+Many people that are hired for the holiday season continue working for the company as long-term employees.

 The following are some areas that typically hire more employees during this season.
-But remember, like my friend did, you must keep an eye out and anticipate businesses’ needs and approach those opportunities before they get publicized.
+Yet, like my friend did, you must keep an eye out and anticipate businesses’ needs and approach those opportunities before they get publicized.

 Sales and Customer Service

 This one is quite obvious.
 Almost all stores experience a boost in sales and customer queries during the holidays.
 Toy shops, clothing and department stores, perfume shops, jewelry stores, shoe stores, and home decoration centers are some examples of businesses that will be requiring more staff.
 If you have experience as a cashier, stock clerk, product promoter, or in maintenance and security, you will find a high demand for these careers.